secure-systems-lab/code-style-guidelines/README.md

 assert(x = y, 'x and y must be equal')   # BAD CODE
 ```

-The above code will actually always be True because the tuple (bool, 'string')
+The above code will actually always be true because the tuple `(bool, 'string')`
-is True.
+is truthy.

 You should use assertions only when it is truly and internal error (i.e.
 somewhere it should be impossible to reach.
 Even so, it is fine to log /